songssssss/GCP-PDE-preparation/study_material/storage.md

 - Not for transactional purposes
 - Can also query from external data sources like SQL, Bigtable
 - Supports CSV, JSON, Avro, SQL, Parquet
+	- Avro format has schema evolution capabilities and efficient serialization for flight telemetry data
 - Querying is very expensive here
 - Command line tool = `bq`
 - Tables here have schema